 Gustaf Svanberg organized regular meteorological observations from 1865.
 The Meteorology Department moved to the Ångström Laboratory in 2000, but the "Old Observatory" as it is called, is still used by amateur astronomers and for public tours.

 Egmont Tornberg was born in 1891 in Rytterne and later became a lieutenant in the Navy in 1914, lieutenant in 1917 and began flying in 1918.

-He joined the Air Force when it was formed in 1926 and in the same year, as captain, set a height record in altitude flying by seaplane.
-The height record was set at 5731 m with a Heinkel with 500 kg load (counter-combat load).
-The record was duly approved by the international federation and surpassed the previous record by 700 m.
+He transferred to the air force when it was formed in 1926 and in the same year, as a captain, he set an altitude record for seaplanes.
+The altitude record was set at 5731 meters in a Heinkel with a 500 kg load (equivalent to a combat load).
+The record was duly approved by the International Federation and exceeded the previous record by 700 meters.

-In 1928, Egmont was head of the Swedish rescue expedition of survivors of the Italian airship Italia north of Spitsbergen.
-He showed impressive leadership during the harsh material and human stresses of two months in very difficult rapidly changing weather conditions with risky flight across the Arctic Ocean, ice drift and thick.
+In 1928 Egmont headed the Swedish rescue expedition of survivors from the Italian airship Italia north of Spitsbergen.
+He showed an impressive leadership during two months of hard material and personal strain under very difficult and rapidly changing weather conditions with risky flight over the Arctic Ocean, ice drift and dense fog.

 Later in life, Tornberg was head of F 1, Jämtland Air Force F 4 and Norrbotten Air Base Corps F 21.

 In 1940, Tornberg became colonel and eleven years later he died at the age of 59, being the last of the marine pilots to start his flying career in 1917.